Home>>Blog>>Top 10 Things You Must Buy in North East India

 The cold climate ensures the quality of Sikkim’s woolen carpets and shawls, often featuring rich Tibetan-Buddhist motifs.
 Alongside textiles, genuine Thangka paintings (Buddhist scroll art) are profound and beautiful cultural Things to buy in North East India from the monastic regions.

-10. Specialty Teas and Wild Honey:
+10. Speciality Teas and Wild Honey:

 Beyond the everyday brew, seek out fine Temi Organic Tea from Sikkim or a premium blend of Assam Orthodox Tea.
 Complement this with raw, highly medicinal Wild Forest Honey sourced from the pristine forests of Meghalaya and Arunachal Pradesh for an all-natural, delectable purchase.